About the Film

 Brenna Verner works as a Teaching Artist through the non-profit organization Arts 4 Learning located in Miami, Florida.
 She teaches character design and computer animation to students with and without disabilities ranging in age from 6-22 using industry standard software such as Toon Boom Harmony.

 She graduated magna cum laude from Florida Atlantic University where she earned her B.F.A. in Film, Video, and New Media.
 She also earned an A.A degree in Computers Arts and Animation and an A.S. degree in Game Art and Animation from Miami Dade College with highest honors as well.
 She was invited to attend the VSA Intersections: Arts and Special Education Conference on scholarship as well.

-She recently collaborated with MAGIC and Nickelodeon to produce her award-winning original 2D animated short film “A Balanced Breakfast” which is available on Youtube and will be dubbed and aired on Nickelodeon in Latin America later this year.
+In 2020, she collaborated with MAGIC and Nickelodeon to produce her award-winning original 2D animated short film “A Balanced Breakfast” which is available on Youtube and is dubbed and aired on Nickelodeon in Latin America.

 She lead a team of 30 students to produce the short film, acting as the writer and creative director, as well a storyboard artist, animator, and editor as well.

 She has also won awards on the state and national level for her indie video game designs and volunteer community service.
 She prides herself on being creative and caring and loves nothing more than having the opportunity to share her passion for animation with the next generation of creative talents- our students!